balzhan-k/random-quote-app/README.md

 # 🌟 Random Quote App

-Welcome to the **Random Quote App** — a fun and interactive **React** app that displays random quotes and lets you like your favorites!
+Welcome to the **Random Quote App** — a fun and interactive **React** app that displays random quotes and lets you manage your favorites!

 ---

 ## ✨ Features

-- 💬 **Random Quotes** — Get a fresh, inspirational quote every time you click "Next Quote."
+- 💬 **Random Quotes** — Get a fresh, inspirational quote every time.
-- ❤️ **Like Button** — Tap the "like" button to show your appreciation for a quote.
-- 🔒 **Persistent Like Count** — Your likes are saved.
+- ❤️ **Like/Dislike Functionality** — Mark quotes as liked or disliked, with persistent storage.
+- 📝 **Quote Creation** — Easily add new quotes to the collection.
+- 🔐 **User Authentication** — Sign Up and Login pages for personalized experience.
+- 👤 **Profile Page** — View and manage your liked quotes.
+- ℹ️ **About Page** — Learn more about the application.

 ---